FFTYYY/ConceptDynamics-code/README.md

 ```
 pip install xingyun
 ```
+`xingyun` has been set to store data locally so no further configuration is required.

 ------
 To reproduce all the figures of the SIM task in the paper, run the following command.
 ```